Quick Facts About Nicolet/Keasbey & Mattison Trust Fund and Lawsuits

 Filed in 1987

-It eventually became a division of Armstrong World Industries.
-All asbestos claims are now being paid by the Armstrong World Industries Asbestos Personal Injury Settlement Trust.
+The trust is a division of Armstrong World Industries.
+The Armstrong World Industries Asbestos Personal Injury Settlement Trust is now paying all asbestos claims.

 Asbestos Litigation Involving Keasbey & Mattison

-This landmark court decision established a precedent that allowed mesothelioma victims to pursue compensation from multiple asbestos companies.
+This landmark court decision established a precedent that allowed people diagnosed with mesothelioma to pursue compensation from multiple asbestos companies.
 It also established that companies are responsible under Colorado law for both the assets and liabilities of the businesses they purchase.

 Keasbey & Mattison’s Asbestos Products